whitwort/growthCurves/README.md

 analyzeGrowthCurves( tablePath="sample.asc", annotationPath="plateSetup.txt", savePath="" )
 ```

 This will run an analysis producing an number of files in the current working directory.  'results.txt' will hold a tab-delimited table incorporating well annotations and the calculated doubling times.
-Images files will also be produced showing each growth curve individually or as a grid in 'composite.png'.
+Image files will also be produced showing each growth curve individually or as a grid in 'composite.png'.

 ## License